-Usually, it is bad weather that keeps your kids in and prevents them from expending their boundless energy.
-But the recent pandemic has forced us all to stay protected indoors even during great weather.
-It is easy for your toddler to get frustrated as a result of being cooped in.
+It is usually bad weather that keeps your kids in and prevents them from expending their boundless energy.
+In addition, the pandemic forced us to stay protected indoors even during great weather.
+It is easy for your toddler to get frustrated as a result of being cooped indoors.

-Their attention span is too less for stories and books.
-You need to find an activity that’ll keep them busy over a longer period.
-Something that is relaxing as well as fun.
+Young children have attention span that does not last through many stories and books.
+You need to find an activity that’ll keep them busy over a longer period – something that is relaxing as well as fun.

-To help toddlers and parents in distress after being cooped in, we have come out with a list of 7 highly entertaining activities for toddlers at home that will rival even the best power wheels when it comes to the fun quotient-
+To help toddlers and parents, we have come out with a list of 7 highly entertaining activities for toddlers at home that will rival even the best power wheels toys when it comes to the fun quotient!

 - Building a cave or a den

-Every single child between the ages of 1-10 will love to make a den and play in it.
-Their imaginations run riot with this activity.
+So many kids enjoy making a den and playing in it.
+Their imaginations run wild with this activity.
 From planning the build to the gathering of materials, they just love it.
 You can use pillows and sheets to cover a table or a piece of furniture to make a cave or a den.

 - Kids gym

-You can stack up soft mattresses on the floor for them to jump on.
+You can stack up soft mattresses on the floor for them to jump on, or use gymnastics mats.
 Older kids can try gymnastics and somersaults on them.
 It is a great way to burn their excess energy and keep fit while being cooped in.

 - Celebrate birthdays for their toys

-This is a great way to cheer up a poorly feeling child.
-It gives them a list of things to do and keep occupied.
-It requires things that you already have at home and some imagination.
-You can let your child’s imagination dictate how big she wants it to be.
+This is a great way to cheer up a child who is not feeling well.
+A small tea party gives them a list of things to do and keep occupied, and it usually only requires things that you already have at home and some imagination.
+You can let your child’s creativity dictate how big she wants it to be.

 A great way to engage your kid, all you have to do is to make a web out of sticky tape on your doorway.
 You can then make paper balls out of a newspaper and ask your kid to throw it at the sticky web.
 It will be fun to see it sticks or not.
 It is a super indoor activity for gross motor practice.
 Your kid will have loads of fun with it.